-• The private recreational sector is growing in size and yet does not have any reporting requirements.
-There should be mandatory logbooks for all fishing, including private recreational fishermen.
+- The private recreational sector is growing in size and yet does not have any reporting requirements.
+There should be mandatory logbooks for all fishing, including private recreational fishermen. - The Marine Recreational Information Program (MRIP) does not provide sufficient or accurate information private recreational catch and effort.

 Theme 3: No changes are needed to Atlantic king mackerel management (trip limits, bag limits, and size limits).
 There may be room for higher limits but neither sector is currently restricted.